mschmidty/bio_notes/r/_posts/2021-11-04-some_aim_data_visualizations.md

 published: true
 ---

 I don't really put a lot of what I do at work here.
 I try to keep work at work and a lot of what I post here is for fun.
-But sometimes when I want to think through something at work or need to learn something at work and writing it down helps me remember or think about it I do post it here.
 Lately though, I've been producing some visualizations from [Assessment Inventory and Monitoring (AIM)](https://aim.landscapetoolbox.org/) data that I think are worth sharing.

 ## Species Richness